Join the Tesla Virtual Power Plant

-Emergency Load Reduction Program: SCE & Tesla Virtual Power Plant Customer Participation Agreement
+Emergency Load Reduction Program: PG&E & Tesla Virtual Power Plant Customer Participation Agreement

-By clicking “Accept Enrollment” you (“Participant”) acknowledge that you have read these Terms and agree to be legally bound by them.
+By clicking “Accept Enrollment” or “Accept Updated Terms,” you (“Participant”) acknowledge that you have read these Terms and agree to be legally bound by them.

-SCE in its sole discretion shall determine Participant’s eligibility to participate in the ELRP A.4 Program.
-Participant agrees that:
+PG&E in its sole discretion shall determine Participant’s eligibility to participate in the ELRP A.4 which includes:

-a.
-Participant receives electric service on an SCE residential rate schedule.
+i.
+Participant must receive electric service on a residential rate schedule.

-b.
-Participant is located in SCE’s service territory.
+ii.
+Participant must be located in PG&E’s service territory.

-d.
-Participant is not simultaneously enrolled in another demand response program or any other ELRP sub-group offered by SCE, third-party demand response provider or Community Choice Aggregator.
+iv.
+Participant is not simultaneously enrolled in another supply-side demand response program or any other ELRP sub-group offered by PG&E, third-party DR provider or Community Choice Aggregator.

-e.
-Participant has an active and valid SCE Rule 21 interconnection agreement.
+v.
+Participant has an active and valid PG&E Rule 21 interconnection permit.

-Participant may not enroll in the ELRP A.4 Program unless Participant has the authority to control the Device and is the customer of record for the SCE service account associated with the address at which the Device is installed.
-By accepting these Terms, Participant confirms that Participant has authority to control the Device and is the customer of record for SCE and that Tesla and SCE can rely on those confirmations in connection with the ELRP A.4 Program.
+Participant should not participate in the ELRP Sub-Group A.4 unless Participant has the authority to control the Device and is the Customer of Record for the PG&E utility account associated with the address at which the Device is installed.
+By accepting these Terms, Participant confirms that Participant has authority to control the Device and is the Customer of Record in that manner, and that Tesla and PG&E can rely on those confirmations in connection with the ELRP A.4.

 - Participant Device Control Requirements

-By accepting these Terms, Participant grants Tesla remote access to control the enrolled Device to automatically charge and/or discharge the Device during an ELRP Event.
-Other than Participant’s own operation of the Device, Tesla will have exclusive access to the Device.
+By accepting these Terms, Participant grants PG&E and Tesla remote access to control the enrolled Device to automatically charge and/or discharge the Device during a DR Event.
+Other than Participant’s own operation of the Device, PG&E and Tesla will have exclusive access to the Device.
 Participant will have the ability to set a minimum level of charge as a backup reserve (“Backup Reserve”).
 Tesla will not draw Participant Device’s state of charge below Participant’s designated Backup Reserve and will not discharge Participant’s Device when the state of charge is below the Backup Reserve.
-Except for honoring Participant’s Backup Reserve level, Tesla may charge or discharge the Participant’s Device to any level seven days per week during the hours of 4:00 PM and 9:00 PM during Participant's enrollment in the ELRP A.4 Program.
+Except for honoring Participant’s Backup Reserve, Tesla may charge or discharge the Participant’s Device at any time and to any level.

 - ELRP Term

-Participant's enrollment in the ELRP A.4 Program begins upon SCE’s confirmation to Tesla that the Participant is eligible for the ELRP A.4 Program and shall continue until December 31, 2023, unless expressly extended by SCE or terminated sooner.
+The ELRP A.4 begins upon the Participant’s acceptance of these Terms and shall continue until at least December 31, 2023, unless expressly extended by PG&E or terminated sooner.

 - ELRP Customer Events

-Events will be triggered the day ahead or day of an Event based on Flex Alerts or CAISO Energy Emergency Alerts or at SCE’s discretion between May 1 and October 31 and Event hours can be between 4:00 PM and 9:00 PM.
+Events will be triggered the day-ahead or day-of based on Flex Alerts or CAISO Energy Emergency Alerts between May 1 and October 31 and the Event hours can be between 4 PM and 9 PM.

-The California Public Utilities Commission has authorized utilities to compensate ELRP participants in the amount of $2 for every kilowatt-hour in reduced use or energy exported to the grid during ELRP events, based on a defined baseline.
-For purposes of these Terms, SCE will provide such compensation to Tesla based on Participant’s demonstrated performance during ELRP events, and Tesla will in turn pay Participant $2 for every incremental kilowatt-hour based upon the Event baselines and load using the telemetry data of Participant’s Device.
+The ELRP A.4 will compensate the Participant $2 for every incremental kilowatt-hour that PG&E and/or Tesla discharges from Participant’s Device in response to an Event.
 Tesla will directly pay the Participant any compensation earned on an annual basis, or on a more frequent basis as determined by Tesla.
-Those payments, if any, are the only compensation that Participant will receive from Tesla for participation in the ELRP A.4 Program.
-Participant is responsible for all other costs that may involve participating in the ELRP A.4 Program, including but not limited to, the cost of electricity to charge Participant’s Device and the general use of Participant’s Device.
-Tesla is responsible for making all payments to Participant related to the ELRP A.4 Program.
-Participant shall have no recourse to SCE for any payments, and SCE disclaims responsibility for ensuring that Participant’s data is sufficient to determine Participant’s eligibility for the incentive payment, or that the funds it provides to Tesla in respect of Participant’s participation in the ELRP A.4 Program will be paid to Participant.
+Those payments, if any, are the only compensation that Participant will receive from Tesla and PG&E for their participation in the ELRP A.4.
+Participant is responsible for all other costs that may involve participating in the ELRP A.4, including but not limited to, the cost of electricity to charge Participant’s Device and the general use of Participant’s Device.

 - Participant Device Data and Other Information